Prince25/Solar-System/README.md

 ![image-6](docs/image-6.gif)

-III.
-Create a fifth planet farthest from the sun.
+3. Create a fifth planet farthest from the sun.
 Make it light gray with full specular and diffuse.
 Instead of using subdivisions to make this sphere, modify the given `Torus` class to instead make a sphere, one that has a different layout from a subdivision sphere.
 Instead of being made of evenly sized triangles, yours will have latitude and longitude lines (a grid).
 To make a sphere out of a grid, use a similar technique as the `Torus` -- copy the code of `Torus` class and make your own variation of it.

 The `Torus` class makes a donut shape out of a triangulated grid of squares, with rows and columns.
 Its code starts with an array of points describing a circle that's offset sideways from the origin.
 Using those circle points for the grid's rows, it sweeps the whole circle around the origin to make the closed donut shape, with each point along the sweep being a different column of the grid.